Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

 ### Isolated Mode

-Along with HttpContextAccessor we need to add FunctionContextAccessor to DI in Startup.cs file , For this you need to install Functions.Worker.ContextAccessor package that will provide FunctionContextAccessor to DI.
+We need to add FunctionContextAccessor to DI in Startup.cs file.
+Based on https://gist.github.com/dolphinspired/796d26ebe1237b78ee04a3bff0620ea0 FunctionContextAccessor is implemented to access the FunctionContext in Isolated Process mode.

-`PM> Install-Package Functions.Worker.ContextAccessor -Version 2.0.0`

 ```cs